QVEU/AVIQ/README.md

 Open the folder for your selection and download the Python protocol (.py).

 [Tip] Name your downloaded file with date + operator initials (e.g., 2026-02-09_LG_ot2_full_3plates.py) to keep runs traceable.

-### Running a Protocol in the Opentrons App (OT-2 or Flex)
-Step 1 — Open the Opentrons App

-Launch the Opentrons App on your computer.

 ## Running a Protocol in the Opentrons App (OT-2 or Flex)